What Is A PLC: PLC Meaning

 • Outputs: Components like actuators or relays that enact the decisions made by the PLC’s CPU.

-The functionality of PLC
+The Functionality of PLC

 The operation of a programmable logic controller (PLC) involves several key steps that ensure effective control and automation: